linabroman/coderefinery-1/README.md

 # coderefinery-1
-Exampel for use in course
+Example for use in course